charmainebonifacio/rcm_compf7/README.md

 # rcm_compf7
-Process RCM files in .CSV into an ACRU input file
+Step 3.
+This macro will process RCM files in .CSV into an ACRU input file using AB_ID.